EdictaMG/ParentingBot/README.md

    - Click **"Generate"** to create the token.

 4. **Copy and store the token**
    You’ll need this token to access Hugging Face models via the API.
-Paste it into your .env file as shown in the example .env example file.
+Paste it into your .env file as shown in the  .env.example file.

 ## Step 2: Clone the repository
 Clone this repository to your local computer.
 Due to use of a Mock API, a cloud option (such as deploying to [streamlit.io](streamlit.io)) is not available at this moment.